 - This article is posted in:

 Do we pay too much for health care here in the US?
-Everyone says yes.
-And there is a lot of waste (and waist) in the system.
-But if you are the person who needs treatment, maybe the answer is "not really."
+Is there a plethora of specialists?
+And, what about the waste in the system?
+Yes, of course to all, but if you are the person who needs treatment, maybe the answer is "not really."
 If you can't get the medical help you need when you need it, maybe the fact that it is theoretically free doesn't mean anything.
-"Are We Paying Too Much for Health Care?" by John Mauldin < [email protected]> (with permission*) quoting Dennis Gartman and commenting: Quote:
+We're going to discuss global payment and hit upon both sides--reducing inappropriate access and improving appropriate access.

 In reviewing requested transplants, we follow certified processes and evidence-based guidelines published by independent physician and medical organizations, as well as expert scientific journals.
 Does that help expedite the needed transplant?
 I think not (unless it's the HMO Medical Directors relative).